Amazon Brushing Scams: How That Unordered Package Got to You

 By using brushing scams, unscrupulous businesses can fraudulently increase their revenue.
 More “sales” can also push the retailer’s product listing to the top of the marketplace search results.

 Even though the company posts fake reviews, most shoppers can’t tell the difference.
-And when potential customers see a product with glowing reviews and plenty of sales, it may convince them to purchase the item.
+When potential customers see a product with glowing reviews and plenty of sales, it may convince them to purchase the item.

 Why are brushing scams dangerous?